 What is the minimum time commitment to be a Big?

-Volunteers must be willing to commit to being matched with a Little at least one year and meet with their Little two to four times per month.
+Volunteers must be willing to commit to being matched with a Little at least one year and meet with their Little at least once per month.

 Is there an application fee?

 Big Brothers Big Sisters currently covers the cost to process an application.
 However, we do offer volunteers an opportunity to contribute towards the costs of screening and processing fees through our Big Deal Program.

 Do I have to be employed to be a Big?

 Volunteers can apply to be a Big if they are retired, in college or graduate school, or do not work outside the home.
 Applicant should demonstrate a stable work history and provide acceptable personal and professional references.

 Bigs must be at least 18 years old to mentor is our Site Based program and at least 21 years old for our Community Based program.

 Who are the Little Brothers and Little Sisters?

 In our Community Based program, Littles generally are initially enrolled between 7 and 14 years old.
 Youth are enrolled through high school in our Site Based program.
 We serve all youth, and any child is welcome, including those living in single parent homes, growing up in poverty and coping with parental incarceration.

 In the Community Based Program it’s up to you and your Little, but most matches meet on the weekends.
 Bigs and Littles in the Site Based Program generally meet after school or in the evenings.